 Trail maps costing £1 will be available from the town council offices (at the Jubilee Centre, Savages Wood Road BS32 8HL), the Willow Brook Centre management office and the Hollow Tree pub, from the first week in October.

 Scarecrows will be displayed between the hours of 9am and dusk (but 4pm on the final day).

-Entries for the prize draw must be returned by 31st October, 6pm.
+Entries for the prize draw must be returned to the town council offices by 6pm on Saturday 31st October, 6pm.